mxenabled/mx-platform-go/docs/AccountResponse.md

 `func (o *AccountResponse) UnsetTotalAccountValue()`

 UnsetTotalAccountValue ensures that no value is present for TotalAccountValue, not even an explicit nil
+### GetTotalAccountValueUgl

+`func (o *AccountResponse) GetTotalAccountValueUgl() float32`

+GetTotalAccountValueUgl returns the TotalAccountValueUgl field if non-nil, zero value otherwise.

+### GetTotalAccountValueUglOk

+`func (o *AccountResponse) GetTotalAccountValueUglOk() (*float32, bool)`

+GetTotalAccountValueUglOk returns a tuple with the TotalAccountValueUgl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTotalAccountValueUgl

+`func (o *AccountResponse) SetTotalAccountValueUgl(v float32)`

+SetTotalAccountValueUgl sets TotalAccountValueUgl field to given value.

+### HasTotalAccountValueUgl

+`func (o *AccountResponse) HasTotalAccountValueUgl() bool`

+HasTotalAccountValueUgl returns a boolean if a field has been set.

+### SetTotalAccountValueUglNil

+`func (o *AccountResponse) SetTotalAccountValueUglNil(b bool)`

+ SetTotalAccountValueUglNil sets the value for TotalAccountValueUgl to be an explicit nil

+### UnsetTotalAccountValueUgl
+`func (o *AccountResponse) UnsetTotalAccountValueUgl()`

+UnsetTotalAccountValueUgl ensures that no value is present for TotalAccountValueUgl, not even an explicit nil
 ### GetType

 `func (o *AccountResponse) GetType() string`